-2012 2011 Leased premises and equipment under capital leases \$ 33 \$ 24 Accumulated depreciation (20) (13) Leased premises and equipment under capital leases, net \$ 13 \$ 11 Depreciation expense related to leased premises and equipment under capital leases \$ 7 \$ 5
+2013 2012 Leased premises and equipment under capital leases \$ 27 \$ 33 Accumulated depreciation (18) (20) Leased premises and equipment under capital leases, net \$ 9 \$ 13 Depreciation expense related to leased premises and equipment under capital leases, for the years ended December 31 \$ 6 \$ 7

-The Bank leases space to outside tenants with remaining lease terms ranging from one to six years.
-Rental income from such leases was \$1 million for each of the years ended December 31, 2012 and 2011, respectively, and is reported as a component of "Non-interest income: Other" in the Statements of Income and Comprehensive Income.
-Future minimum lease payments that the Bank will receive under non-cancelable lease agreements in existence at December 31, 2012, are as follows (in millions):
+The Bank leases space to outside tenants with remaining lease terms ranging from one to five years.
+Rental income from such leases was \$1.5 million and \$1.4 million for the years ended December 31, 2013 and 2012, respectively, and is reported as a component of "Non-interest (loss) income: Other" in the Statements of Income and Comprehensive Income.
+Future minimum lease payments that the Bank will receive under noncancelable lease agreements in existence at December 31, 2013, are as follows (in thousands):